Join the Fight

 What does it do to your property values when you have to tell potential buyers that you are living next to a public nuisance?

-Did you know that from January 2009 thru November 2020, the landfill has received 12,117 odor complaints and 231 Notices of Violation for Public Nuisance.
+Did you know that from January 2009 thru April 18, 2025, the landfill has received 18,095 odor complaints and 406 Notices of Violation (NOVs) for Public Nuisance.
+Also, they are now under a Stipulated Order of Abatement for Odors 3448-18 issued on March 19, 2025 with 6 months to comply with the many conditions.

-Help us tell BFI/Republic Services, the Councilperson for the 12th Council District, and the County Supervisor for the 5th District, that you do not want one of the biggest landfills in the United States in your community, near your water supply, nor fouling the air with odors, or poisoning the air with PM10 and PM2.5 particulate matter, that you and your children breathe.
-Tell the various agencies such as the South Coast Air Quality Management District (SCAQMD), Los Angeles County Department of Public Works, Regional Water Quality Control Board (RWQCB), and the Sunshine Canyon Landfill-Local Enforcement Agency (SCL-LEA) that oversee the landfill’s operations to do their job.
+Help us tell BFI/Republic Services, the Councilperson for the 12th Council District, and the County Supervisor for the 3rd District (formerly the 5th District), that you do not want one of the biggest landfills in the United States in your community, near your water supply, nor fouling the air with odors, or poisoning the air with PM10 and PM2.5 particulate matter, that you and your children breathe.
+Tell the various agencies such as the South Coast Air Quality Management District (SCAQMD), Los Angeles County Department of Public Works, Regional Water Quality Control Board (RWQCB), and the Sunshine Canyon Landfill Local Enforcement Agency (SCL-LEA) that oversee the landfill’s operations to do their job.

 BFI/Allied Waste/Republic Industries have, and will continue to detrimentally impact you and your children, so they can continue to make money.
 They don’t care about you.
 The day that they don’t make a dollar is the day that they will be gone.
 Trash is big business, and with the millions of tons of trash that they are still permitted to take until 2037, that amounts to billions of dollars in revenue and profit, so the measly fines of around $8,500 per Notice of Violation (NOV) by the SCAQMD were and are, “just a cost of doing business”, and are not a deterrent.

 BFI/Republic has spent millions of dollars hiring experts, lawyers, private detectives, and political lobbyists to fight the NVC and in trying to influence our incumbent politicians and the agencies that oversee their disposal operations.
-Currently, they are lobbying them all to try to get up to 10,000 tons per day of dirt over the next 18 years in addition to their current permitted 12,100 tons per day trash.
+Currently, in addition to their current permitted 12,100 tons per day trash they have been permitted to accept up to 3,500 tons per day of fire-related debris from the Pacific Palisades and Eaton Canyon fires.
+This waste is potentially hazardous and has to be kept watered down as it is being bulldozed and compacted during disposal… it should never have been permitted.

 We are staffed by volunteer families and individuals – no one receives a salary.
 You do not have to pay to become a member, but your contributions help us in many ways, and any amount is appreciated.
 If you wish to specifically contribute to our legal fund please mark “legal fund” on the memo line, however, please note that donations to the legal fund are not deductible.